NhutHuyDev/exchangecar-be/README.md

 ### Notes:
 - All responses are in JSON format as well.

-- For endpoints marked with "Yes" in the Authentication column, a valid JWT token is required.
+- For endpoints marked with "Yes" in the Authentication column, a valid token is required.

 - Can use [Postman](https://www.postman.com/) extension to test these APIs with the given postman_collection.json in '/docs' folder